India–Sudan relations: Indian evacuations during the Sudanese civil conflict

 Asserting a risk to its nationals in Sudan, the Indian Army conducted a large scale evacuation operation called Operation Kaveri part of a multinational effort to under which the Indian government evacuated 3961 Indian and 136 foreign nationals.

 Currently there may be around 100 to 200 odd Indians working or held against their will in various rebel held areas of Sudan.
-A video emerged on social media of an Indian man identified as Adarsh Behera, a plastic engineer from the state of Odisha who has been captured by RSF(Rapid Support Forces) militia in the Al Fashir region after it fell to the RSF forces, who are known to have carried out large scale atrocities across El Fashir and also Bara city located in North Kordofan state due to the ongoing Sudani civil war.
-This has caused a major humanitarian crisis with increase in deaths of women & children, human trafficking and atrocities.
+A video emerged on social media of an Indian man identified as Adarsh Behera, a plastic engineer from the state of Odisha who has been captured by RSF(Rapid Support Forces) militia in the Al Fashir region after it fell to the RSF forces.
+He was released after being held captive for over 60 days by the Rapid Support Forces militia and repatriated back Jagatsinghpur, Odisha.
+The RSF are known to have carried out large scale atrocities across El Fashir and also Bara city located in North Kordofan state due to the ongoing Sudani civil war sparking a major humanitarian crisis with increase in deaths of women & children, human trafficking and atrocities.